Beulah-Karrolla/Beulah-Karrolla/README.md

 Here are some ideas to get you started:--->

+🎒 &nbsp;I'm a recent Computer Science MS grad from the Ohio State University, with research focus on speech technologies \
 🔭 &nbsp;I’m currently integrating topographic data into an interactive world map based web application for better natural hazard research \
-🎒 &nbsp;I'm a recent Computer Science MS grad from the Ohio State University, with research focus on speech technologies \
 🌱 &nbsp;I’m curious about bridging the gaps between research and real-world ML model performance \
 🤔 &nbsp;I’m passionate about exploring multi-modal alignment and block chain technologies \
 💻 &nbsp;Java was my first coding love, but Python has become my true passion and area of expertise \
 🔖 &nbsp;Currently reading 'Who Moved My Cheese?' - thoughts welcome!" \
 🤩 &nbsp;Digital art 🎨, Ancient architecture exploration 📸, travelling 🌎 and cooking 🍲 are my creative outlets. \
 📫 &nbsp;You can shoot me an email at <a href="mailto:beulah.karrolla@gmail.com"><img src="https://img.shields.io/badge/-beulah.karrolla@gmail.com-D14836?logo=Gmail&logoColor=white"/></a> I check mails regularly or 🤝🏻 we can connect on <a href="http://www.linkedin.com/in/beulah-karrolla"><img src="https://img.shields.io/badge/-Beulah%20Karrolla%20-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> \
-💡 &nbsp;Given a hundred ways, I look for a new way - 'Why Not?!'
+💡 &nbsp;Given a hundred ways, I like to look for a new way - 'Why Not?!'

 ### 🛠 &nbsp;Tech Stack